What is an income statement?

 Difference between Income Statement and Profit and Loss Account

-Many people get confused whether Income Statement is the same as Profit and Loss Account.
+Many people get confused whether to prepare income statement is the same as Profit and Loss Account.
 Well, there is essentially no difference between the two.
 Both are different sides of the same coin.
 Call it Profit and Loss Account or the Income Statement or the Statement of Profit and Loss, all are same.

 However, as per Schedule VI of the Companies Act, 2013, it is better to call it the Statement of Profit and Loss.